zhaarey/wrapper/README.md

 ## Wrapper

 No need for an Android emulator to decrypt ALAC files.
-This solution works on all files from Anonymous.
+All files from anonymous.

 ### Recommended Environment
+#### x86_64 only
 For best results, it's recommended to use **Windows Subsystem for Linux (WSL)**.

 ---